Mindfulness during stroke rehabilitation can lead to big gains.

 - Traveling in Paris while focusing on traveling in Paris

 Can you guess which one?
-Believe it or not, science actually shows that both situation #1 and #4 lead to the most happiness.
+Believe it or not, science shows that situations #1 and #4 lead to the most happiness.

 Indeed, it’s a scientific fact that we’re happiest when thought and action are aligned.